dataluscorp/browser/docs/setup/building_with_debug_symbols.rst

 | This page is an import from MDN and the contents might be outdated |
 +--------------------------------------------------------------------+

-By default, a release build of Firefox will not generate debug symbols suitable for debugging or post-processing into the :ref:`breakpad <Crash reporting>` symbol format.
+By default, a release build of Datalus will not generate debug symbols suitable for debugging or post-processing into the :ref:`breakpad <Crash reporting>` symbol format.
 Use the following :ref:`mozconfig <Configuring Build Options>` settings